What does a dehumidifier do, its pros and cons

 While dehumidifiers can improve the indoor air quality in your home, they are not right for everyone.
 Here are some dehumidifier disadvantages that homeowners should be aware of before purchasing one of these appliances.

-• Noise Levels: Depending on the type of dehumidifier you have, they can be surprisingly loud.
-This noise isn’t usually a problem if the dehumidifier is located in a basement, but if you plan to place a dehumidifier in a living space or bedroom, select a model that’s quiet enough for those environments.
+• Noise Levels: Depending on the type of dehumidifier you have, they can be quite loud.
+This noise isn’t usually an issue if the dehumidifier is located in a basement, but if you plan to place a dehumidifier in a living space or bedroom, select a model that’s quiet enough for those environments.

-• Dehumidifiers consume electrical power, and although they reduce humidity effectively, they cost you energy.
-Large units or those used for areas with high moisture will consume more energy.
-This will be a disadvantage for thrifty homeowners since the appliance continuously runs to maintain the desired humidity.
+• Energy Consumption: Dehumidifiers use electricity, and while they reduce humidity effectively, they add to your energy use.
+Large units or those used for areas with high moisture will use more energy.
+This will be a disadvantage for budget-conscious homeowners since the appliance continuously runs to maintain the desired humidity.

-• Maintenance Requirements: Dehumidifiers are work¡ªyou must dump, clean, and refill the water-collection tank and also (some models) clean the air filter regularly.
-To prevent yourself from running down the hallway toward the bathroom, spilling dirty water, you can reduce your maintenance requirements by installing a drain hose that empties collected water into a floor-level drain.
+• Maintenance Requirements: Dehumidifiers require upkeep—you must empty, clean, and refill the water-collection tank and also (on some models) clean the air filter regularly.
+To avoid carrying dirty water to the bathroom, you can reduce your maintenance by installing a drain hose that empties collected water into a floor-level drain.

-• Heat Emission: Dehumidifiers also tend to blow warm air out of the back of the unit.
-While the amount of heat typically is minimal, you can keep it out of the room you’re in by facing the back of the dehumidifier into a doorway.
+• Heat Emission: Dehumidifiers also tend to emit warm air out of the back of the unit.
+Although the amount of heat is usually minimal, you can keep it out of the room you’re in by pointing the back of the dehumidifier toward a doorway.

-• Not a Complete Solution: Dehumidifiers do have some disadvantages that you should be aware of before purchasing.
-Firstly, these humidity-reducing devices do not address the source of the problem: they simply take care of the symptom (i.e. too much water in the air).
-As such, they won’t deal with any issues caused by poor insulation.
+• Not a Complete Solution: Dehumidifiers have some downsides that you should be aware of before purchasing.
+First, these humidity-control devices do not address the source of the problem: they simply take care of the symptom (i.e. too much water in the air).
+As such, they won’t fix issues caused by poor insulation.

 Comparison of Dehumidifier Types